-- 1. When forces are reduced, employees will be laid off in the inverse order of their date of hire within their classification (operator, DAL dispatch specialist, customer service representative).
+1. When forces are reduced, employees will be laid off in the inverse order of their date of hire within their classification (operator, DAL dispatch specialist, customer service representative).
 Employees having the same date of hire will be laid off in the inverse order of their seniority that was in effect at the time their initial probationary period was completed.
 The Employer agrees to consult with the Union prior to any layoffs.
 An employee who came from another Intercity Transit position to Dial-A-Lift may return to their prior position if available but would not retain their seniority rights after the initial six (6) month probation period.
-An employee who came from the operator ranks to Customer Service may return to the operator ranks if a position is available but would not retain their seniority rights after the initial three (3) month evaluation period. - a.
+An employee who came from the operator ranks to Customer Service may return to the operator ranks if a position is available but would not retain their seniority rights after the initial three (3) month evaluation period.

 If the reduction in force requires that the number of Coach Operators be reduced, the employees laid off will be based on date of hire and Coach Operators may be required to return to a van assignment.
-Coach Operators who return to a van assignment will maintain their coach wage rate at the time of the reassignment.
-The wage rate will stay at that level until the van wage rate catches up to their wage rate.
 The Coach Operator returned to a van assignment will return to a seniority position based upon their date of hire as an Operator.

-- b.
-If Coach Operators are the employees with least seniority and are laid off, and additional Coach Operators are needed, the Van Operators will be given an opportunity in seniority order to volunteer for promotion to Coach Operator status.
-If an inadequate number of Van Operators volunteer for the coach positions, Van Operators will be assigned to coach status in reverse seniority order. - 2.
-Employees shall be recalled in the reverse order of layoff as provided in Item 1. above and provided that the employee can do the available work.
+2. Employees shall be recalled in the reverse order of layoff as provided in Item 1. above and provided that the employee can do the available work.
 Employees reentering their job classification will suffer no penalty in bid seniority due to a reduction in force.
 Employees who had previously completed a probationary period will not be required to complete a new probationary period.

 Coach operators who are required to return to a van assignment must return to coach work when it is available.
-Refusal to return to a coach assignment will result in a change in wage rate to the van rate based on their length of service.
 Recalled employees will suffer no bid seniority penalties upon recall.